c6z3h/My_Projects/README.md

 # Welcome!
-Here's a list of personal projects I've done to explore Reinforcement Learning further.
+Here's a list of personal projects.

 ## Project 1: OpenAI Gym FrozenLake_v0
 This is a practice on OpenAI's Gym problem Frozen Lake v0, a self-challenge after finishing University of Alberta's Reinforcement Learning Course (Coursera).
 Created an agent to traverse a 4x4 maze.